my-best-day/medium/readme.md

 * Fine tune the model.
 So far I only pre-trained it
 * Create a inference use case example
 * Consider adopting more changes from DistilBERT

-### movies
-The code expects to find a directory named 'movies' under the project dir.
-Underneath movies expect